-A series of encompass solution presentations recently attrac' />
+A series of encompass solution presentations recently attrac' /> Skip to main content

 A series of encompass solution presentations recently attracted nearly 2,000 HSC staff across Northern Ireland.

 The regional initiative will use the latest technology to introduce a digital integrated health and care record to Northern Ireland.

 Hosted by Epic, the encompass functional presentations in Craigavon, Belfast and Derry/Londonderry gave staff the opportunity to see how an integrated record will work across different healthcare settings.